 Most Priority bicycles are available in several sizes that are represented through charts on the company’s official website.
 To choose the right size, you should measure your height and inseam length and compare it to the information provided by the chart.

 Priority belt drive bikes are chainless bicycles that use a carbon belt drive instead of a traditional chain.
 It transmits the power from the pedals to the wheel in the same manner as a traditional chain but does not require cleaning and lubrication.

 Priority bicycles fill an important gap in the market.
-They are aimed towards urban commuters who want to ride every day but cannot be bothered (and/or are not interested in) with learning about bicycle maintenance.
+They are aimed at urban commuters who want to ride every day but are not interested in learning about bicycle maintenance.

-We like Priority bikes because they solve a lot of problems but don’t offer those solutions at unreasonably high prices.
+We like Priority bikes because they solve a lot of problems.
+However, they don’t offer those solutions at unreasonably high prices.
 They’ve been praised by Gizmodo and even Forbes for making life simpler and getting more people to ride a bike.